Xmuluneh/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

+#!/usr/bin/python3
-if else loop and function on python
+if, else, loop and function on python